brannn/sql-batcher/README.md

 INSERT INTO users (name, email) VALUES ('Alice', 'alice@example.com'), ('Bob', 'bob@example.com'), ('Charlie', 'charlie@example.com')
 ```

-This can significantly reduce the number of database calls, especially when processing large batches of inserts.

 ### Merging Conditions

 Statements will only be merged if they:
 1. Are INSERT statements with the same table name
 2. Have the same column specifications
 3. Don't exceed the `max_bytes` limit when merged
 4. Follow the `VALUES` syntax pattern

-Non-mergeable statements (like SELECT, UPDATE) will be processed normally.

 ## Query Tracking

-You can track executed queries using the `QueryCollector`:
+Track executed queries using the `QueryCollector`:

 ```python
 from sql_batcher import SQLBatcher